Transitions

-Transitions can be used as part of the with statement, as well as in other parts of Ren'Py, to apply effects to changes in the scene.
+Transitions can be used as part of the with statement, as well as in other parts of Ren'Py, to apply effects to changes in the scene (or sometimes to turn a displayable into another).
 Ren'Py comes with a small number of pre-defined transitions, which can be given directly to the with statement.
-It also includes transition classes, which can be used to create new transitions.
+For example:

 show bg washington